 “James, I don’t like judging people by what others say about them, but going by what I hear from Fred, you’re either mental or just plain stupid for dating Julia in the first place!”
 I feel like he slapped me.
-I look to him and his face is scrunched in the same why I do when I’ve said something I didn’t mean to say.
+I look to him and his face is scrunched in the same why mine just was indicating he just said something he didn’t mean to say.
 “I’m sorry, James.
 I told you mother I would help her with something after the party so I better go.
 Happy birthday.”
 He stands up and picks his way around the messy floor and exits the room, leaving me to my thoughts again.

-Like I said, I just need to keep thinking about this.
 The stress of the day has definitely gotten to me more than any other year.
+That’s what is it is.
 I’ll just wait this out a little longer and see how things go.